mrn-dns/Y3-S1-WAD-APIAssignment/README.md

 ## API Configuration

-First step consists of creating a ".env" file which contains the following variables: NODEENV, PORT, HOST, mongoDB,
+First step consists of creating a ".env" file which contains the following variables: NODEENV, PORT, HOST, mongoDB, secret and TMDB_KEY.

 In order to connect to MongoDB Atlas, a connection string must be provided.
 The port and host on which the local API server is running is also specified.
 ______________________